O'Brien's Bridge

 O'Brien's Bridge or O'Briensbridge is a village in east County Clare, Ireland, on the west bank of the River Shannon, in a civil parish of the same name.
-It is named for the bridge across the Shannon at that point, built by Turlough O'Brien in 1506.
+It is named for the bridge across the Shannon at that point, built by Toirdhealbhach Donn Ó Briain in 1506.

 Location

 The village is 13 km northeast of Limerick city.
 Facing it, on the other side of the river, at the eastern end of the bridge, is the County Limerick village of Montpelier.
 The two villages are treated as one urban area, O'Briensbridge-Montpelier, for census purposes.

+O'Briensbridge parish

-The parish of O'Briensbridge, which includes the village of O'Brien's Bridge, is in the barony of Tulla Lower.
+The parish of O'Briensbridge, which includes the village of O'Brien's Bridge, is in the historical barony of Tulla Lower.
 (The village was formerly part of the parish of Killaloe.)
 It is 9.66 by 5.23 km and covers 4624 ha, including a detached district 4.8 by 3.2 km to the southwest.
 The parish is bounded on the east by the River Shannon.
 The narrow northern section is mountainous, rising to 527 m, and the western part of the parish is also upland.
 There were two castles in the parish.
 The one at the village of O'Brien's Bridge was inhabited by Murtagh O'Brien, Baron of Inchiquin, in 1580.
 It is now entirely gone.
 The other, Aherinagh, was still reasonably well preserved at the end of the 19th century.
 In 1580, it belonged to Donogh, son of Conor MacNamara.